linode/apl-docs/docs/post-install.md

 1. Navigate to Keycloak app (using the URL provided in the installer log)
 2. Click on "Administration Console"
-3. Login with admin credentials (using admin and password provided in the installer log).
+3. Login with admin credentials (using `admin` user and password provided in the installer log or the `otomi.adminPassword` provided in the initial values)
 4. Select the "Otomi" realm
 5. Click on "Users" then "Add user"
 6. Fill in a user name in the "Username" field